The Diary of a Teenage Girl: Plot

-Minnie goes round to confront Monroe but he says he didn't sleep the night before and needs a nap.
-Minnie is annoyed but lets him climb into bed.
-She lies down too and then he coaxes her into talking dirty about a guy she met at the cinema and then asks if it would hurt her if they were to have sex.
+Minnie confronts Monroe, but he says he didn't sleep the night before and needs a nap.
+Minnie is annoyed but lets him climb into bed with her.
+He coaxes her into talking dirty about a guy she met at the cinema and then asks if it would hurt her if they were to have sex.

-After they have sex and take acid together, Minnie sees herself covered in feathers and flying but Monroe has a bad trip, convinced they are being watched.
+After they have sex and take acid together, Minnie sees herself covered in feathers and flying, but Monroe has a bad trip, convinced they are being watched.
 During the trip he tells Minnie he loves her and she realizes that she no longer cares for him.
-Monroe begins making plans for them to be together when she is 18 and Minnie leaves him.
+Monroe begins making plans for them to be together when she is 18, but Minnie leaves.

-Charlotte grows suspicious of the relationship between Minnie and Monroe, but he convinces her that she is imagining things.
-Charlotte discovers Minnie's audio diary, and confronts them.
+While Charlotte grows suspicious of the relationship between Minnie and Monroe, he convinces her that she is imagining things.
+However, Charlotte discovers Minnie's audio diary and confronts them.
 She decides that Minnie and Monroe must now marry, which he agrees to.
 Minnie runs away from home in disgust and begins seeing a risk-taking lesbian, Tabatha.
-When Tabatha brings her to a drug dealer, having told him that Minnie will have sex with him for the drugs, Minnie returns to her family.
+When Tabatha brings her to a drug dealer, having told him that Minnie will have sex with him for drugs, Minnie returns to her family.

 Minnie finds a letter from Aline encouraging her to draw more comics.
 Selling her comics and zines on the beach, Minnie runs into Monroe.
 She is cold towards him, and they go their separate ways.
 She reflects on her emotional growth and realizes that the only way to find happiness is by loving herself, not by depending on another person's affection.